veomateorg/veomate-waitlist/SUPABASE_SETUP.md

 ### "permission denied for table waitlist"

-- Ensure Row Level Security policies are set up correctly
-- Check that the RLS policies allow public insert and update
+- Ensure you have added the `SUPABASE_SERVICE_ROLE_KEY` to your `.env.local` file.
+- If you are using only the `ANON_KEY`, you will need to add RLS policies (not recommended for this setup).

 ### "Failed to fetch"

 - Verify your environment variables are set correctly in `.env.local`
-- Make sure you're using the correct URL and anon key
+- Make sure you're using the correct URL and keys
 - Restart your development server after changing .env.local

-## Next Steps

-Once your database is set up:

-1. Test the complete signup flow
-2. Set up email notifications (optional)
-3. Create an admin dashboard to view waitlist entries (optional)
-4. Export data for marketing campaigns